YueLiPicasso/intro_ocaml/yue_eucpp/test/README.md

 ```
 of `tm` in the pattern matching.

 These are the major steps in the manual type analysis, and the resulting incompatibility is just what the type-checker reports.

+## Bonus Observations

 Having understood the error messsage and answered the question "How the invalid list is rejected by the type checker?", we now have some other interesting observations along the way.

  Firstly we used the default polymorphic reifier  `Reifier.reify` for logical integers without explicitly restricting the type to `int`, so we have the type variable `'e` rather than an `int` in `t2`.
 If we had added such a restriction, a type error would be
 reported one step earlier, not during pattern matching but during the application of the reifier to the list --- actually this (the reifier application step) is where the type error _should_ occur.
 Unfortunately, due to the lack of explicit type restriction for the reifier for integers, no error occurred at the time when one should occur.
 From this we have something to say about the interplay between the reifier's type and the type of the value to be reified.
 With a precise type for reifiers, invalid values submitted for reification can be timely rejected.
 Otherwise, if we allow the reifier to have a type more general than it should be, the types of the reifier and the invalid value may unify.
 In our case the list is recognised as having a fancy recusive member type (`option` of `option` of `option` of ...), and the story is no longer "reifying a wrong value with a right reifier" but becomes "reifying a right value by a wrong reifier".
 This moves us to the second observation.